 It is very important that any Council Tax Support and/or Housing Benefit paid to you or your landlord are worked out on your current family and financial circumstances.
 If things change after your first claim we do not know unless you tell us.

 Tell us if your income or savings change, you move house, the number of people in your home changes or your rent changes.
 We need to know as soon as possible.
-Please phone 01427 676565 or email Benefits@west-lindsey.gcsx.gov.uk
+Please email Benefits@west-lindsey.gcsx.gov.uk

 If you do not know if a change in your circumstances will affect your claim please talk to us.

 It is the responsibility of the person claiming the Council Tax Support and/or Housing Benefit to tell us of any change in circumstance that could affect their claim.

 If a landlord receives the money direct, they are also responsible for telling us of any change in circumstance that they are aware of for example a tenant vacating.

 This can prevent too much Council Tax Support and/or Housing Benefit being paid out which you then have to pay back or it could prevent a delay in awarding more benefits.

 Changes in the income of people who live with you

 Money received by other people who are living in your home affects the amount of Council Tax Support and/or Housing Benefit you are entitled to.
 If their income changes you should tell us straight away.
 This may be that they have started to receive an additional benefit such as Personal Independence Payments or they have started work or finished work or had a pay increase.

 For more information about how other household member’s income who live with you affects your entitlement please go to non-dependents (this does not include the income received by your partner).